nikolapopov90/ITBootcamp_Final_Project/README.md

 # Credits

 I had a great experience during the course.
-The teachers and everyone from https://itbootcamp.rs/ were absolutelly fantastic, and I really learned a lot of new things.
+The teachers and everyone from https://itbootcamp.rs/ were absolutely fantastic, and I really learned a lot of new things.